PKU-DCML/old-PKU-DCML.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to the DAIR Group!
+Welcome to the DCML Group!
 We are part of the [Center of Machine Learning Research (CMLR)](https://cmlr.pku.edu.cn/){: target="_blank"} at [Peking University (PKU)](https://www.pku.edu.cn/){: target="_blank"}.
 Together we enjoy working on **Data-centric Machine Learning**, **Graph Machine Learning**, **Machine Learning Systems**, and **Interdisciplinary Applications**.